-So much of our standard marketing principles are based on traditional consumer marketing concepts.
+So many of our standard marketing principles are based on traditional consumer marketing concepts.
 But in today’s highly complex world of B2B technology marketing, many of those concepts don’t really align well with modern business customer behavior.

-Take, for example, the concept of the “Customer Purchase Cycle” (also referred to as the “Buying Cycle” or the “Decision Cycle”).
-The major flaw in this nomenclature is the word “Cycle”.
+Take, for example, the concept of the customer purchase cycle (also referred to as the buying cycle or the decision cycle).
+The major flaw in this nomenclature is the word cycle.